 Weekend getaways don’t involve much work and documents checklist.
 However, if you are going to an international destination or a long holiday you have to organize yourself before traveling.
 Planning ahead makes your trip easier and hassle-free.

 Here it goes our 7 Essential Tips Before Travelling:

 (I´m so happy writing this post!
 I love to-do lists :-D)

 1º – Clone your Documents!

-Before travelling we take pictures/scan all our documents (passport, visas, driving licence, bank cards).
-Save them in our computer, in a cloud and email them to ourselves.
-If something happen, we are covered.
+Before traveling we take pictures/scan all our documents (passport, visas, driving license, bank cards).
+Save them on our computer, in a cloud and email them to ourselves.
+If something happens, we are covered.

 And our caution goes further: we made a photocopy of our passports and laminated them.
 When we go to parties, big concerts or games we carry the copies, no problems if they get wet, lost or stolen. 😉

 Bonus tip: Need to leave your luggage in a safe place for a few hours?
 LuggageHero is the answer, they have over 1100 certified places in 35 cities that can store your luggage for a few hours (or days).

 If you are going for a holiday get a tourist visa and be super happy.
 But if you are going to study or work abroad apply for the correct visa.
 Even if your passport allows you a free visa access, it doesn’t mean that you will be allowed to study or work there.